sunomura/commercialization-public/manufacture/desktop/use-dism-in-windows-powershell-s14.md

 2. Import the DISM PowerShell module.

-    The DISM PowerShell module is included in Windows 10 and Windows Server 2016 Technical Preview and does not need to be imported.
+    The DISM PowerShell module is included in Windows 10 and Windows Server 2016 and does not need to be imported.

     On other supported operating systems, you can use the DISM PowerShell module included in the Windows ADK.
-By default, the module is installed with the Windows ADK in the DISM folder at *&lt;x86 or amd64&gt;*\\DISM\\ under the path: C:\\Program Files (x86)\\Windows Kits\\10.0\\Assessment and Deployment Kit\\Deployment Tools\\ in Windows 10.
+By default, the module is installed with the Windows ADK in the DISM folder at *&lt;x86 or amd64&gt;*\\DISM\\ under the path: `C:\Program Files (x86)\Windows Kits\10\Assessment and Deployment Kit\Deployment Tools\` in Windows 10.
 To import this module, at the command prompt, type:

     ```
     import-module <path to DISM folder>